wert2all/smpl-translate/README.md

 # SmpliVerba

+The name SmpliVerba consists of two words: "simple" and "verba", where "verba" is the Latin interpretation of "words".

-SimpliVerba is a minimalist translation application built with [Angular](https://angular.dev/).
+SmpliVerba is a minimalist translation application built with [Angular](https://angular.dev/).
 The goal of this project is to provide a simple, fast, and intuitive interface for translating text.
 It features a clean, uncluttered UI and supports keyboard shortcuts for a more efficient workflow.
 The application is designed to be straightforward, focusing on the core functionality of translation without unnecessary distractions.

 ## Features